benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 ### First lets talk about tries

-The name comes from re<strong>trie</strong>val, but most people ponounce it "try" to avoid confusion with "tree".
+The name comes from "re<strong>trie</strong>val", but most people ponounce it "try" to avoid confusion with "tree".

 Tries are special kinds of trees that efficiently store collections of data that have common prefixes.
+Here is a trie that represents the set {"CAT", "CAR", "CATCH", "DOG", "DODGE"}.

 ![alt text](../Images/simple_trie.png "Simple trie")